 Kubernetes uses the Container Storage Interface (CSI) to connect storage systems with containerized applications.
 CSI provides a standardized framework that allows storage vendors to build a driver once and integrate with multiple container orchestration environments.

 When a Pod needs storage, it doesn’t talk to the hardware directly.
-It interacts with the Kubernetes API, which uses a “driver” to talk to the actual storage array (be it an SSD in the cloud or a SAN in your data center).
+It interacts with the Kubernetes API, which uses a “driver” to communicate with the actual storage array (whether an SSD in the cloud or a SAN in your data center).
 This abstraction enables storage automation while allowing architects to integrate different storage platforms into the Kubernetes ecosystem.
 Solutions such as Lightbits enable Kubernetes clusters to automatically provision persistent volumes from high-performance NVMe-based storage pools.
 [Figure 1.]

 What is the Difference Between Persistent Storage and Ephemeral Storage?